Now, What do You Do?

 Congratulations Class of 2023… Swoop and Welcome to The Nest!!
-You can now take that sigh of relief that a decision has been made and then take a look at our list of what to do next.
+You can now take that sigh of relief that a decision has been made and they have been accepted.
+Then take a look at our list of what to do next.
 First, this may sound silly, but check your admissions letter for accuracy regarding their name, entrance term, address and major.
 If any changes need to be made it needs to happen in writing or online at myUNF.

 UNF does not require a tuition deposit, so the only way to lock in your seat in the freshman class is to register for orientation.
 Orientation is mandatory for all first-time-in-college students.
-You can read our blog on Orientation so you know what to expect.
+You can read our blog on Orientation so you know what to expect after being accepted.